 How To Enter: Interested students submit a speech on the preassigned topic to their local Optimist Club.
 For further information contact Dottie Seamans at

-Two Scholarships of $2,500 are awarded at the District level.
+Three scholarships are awarded at the District level.

 Junior World Golf Tournament